57kg Is How Many Pounds

 The Science Behind the Conversion: A Deeper Dive

 The conversion factor isn't arbitrary; it stems from the fundamental definitions of the kilogram and the pound.
-The kilogram is defined based on the Planck constant, a fundamental constant in physics.
-The pound, however, has a more complex history, originally linked to the weight of specific objects.
+Worth adding: the kilogram is defined based on the Planck constant, a fundamental constant in physics.
+Which means the pound, however, has a more complex history, originally linked to the weight of specific objects.
 The current definition of the pound is based on its relationship to the kilogram, thus leading to the conversion factor we use.

 The complexity of the pound's historical definition is one reason why the metric system (using kilograms) is preferred in scientific and many international contexts.
 The metric system's decimal-based structure makes calculations and conversions significantly easier.